alturkaa/academic-kickstart/content/post/bmf-concat/index.md

 ---
 title: Nonprofits in the U.S. since 1989
-summary: Using Python to Get Nonprofit Data from NCCS
+summary: Using Python to Get Nonprofit Data from the National Center For Charitable Statistics
 # date: "2015-06-24T00:00:00Z"
 # lastmod: "2015-06-24T00:00:00Z"